guanmingwu/networkx_tutorial/README.md

 ```

-## Step 4: Start a Jupyter session
+## Step 4: Start a Jupyter session or Open the folder in VSCode (Preferred).
+To use VSCode, make sure it has Python lanugage extension bundle installed.

 ```bash